Advanced Subscription Scheduling

 - From the main page of the FastSpring App, select the Products menu.

-- Click the Subscriptions tab, and then select the subscription product you want to configure.
+- Click the Subscriptions tab, and then select the subscription you want to edit.

 - In the subscription product's details page, click Edit in the Pricing section.

 - In the Pricing dialog, set the Subscription Type to Standard.
-Set the Charge Interval to three months.
+Set the Charge Interval as desired.
 Then, select the radio button next to Rebill for.

-- Specify the number of charges–including the initial purchase–that you want this subscription to have before renewing into a different product.
+- Specify the number of charges (including the initial purchase) that you want this subscription to have before renewing it to be a different product.

-- For example, if you want a three-month period with only the initial charge, set the Charge Interval to Every 3 Months and enter 1 in the Rebill for field.
+- For example, for a three-month period with only the initial charge, set the Charge Interval to Every 3 Months and enter 1 in the Rebill for field.

-- As another example, suppose you wanted a monthly billing every month for three months (including the initial charge).
-In that case, you would set the Charge Interval to Monthly and enter 3 in the Rebill for field.
+- For a monthly billing every month for three months, set the Charge Interval to Monthly and enter 3 in the Rebill for field.

-- Scroll to the bottom of the Edit Subscription Pricing dialog and click Save to save your changes.
+- Click Save.
 Details of the upcoming subscription product now appear in the Pricing section.

 Webhooks and API Responses